abbgrade/PsSqlClient/Readme.md

 For local testing use the VSCode test tasks or execute the test scripts directly or with `Invoke-Pester`.
 The InvokeBuild test tasks are for CI and do not generate console output.

+### Release

+1. Create a release branch using git-flow.
+2. Update the version number in the module manifest.
+3. Extend the changelog in this readme.
+4. If you want to create a pre-release.
+   1. Push the release branch to github, to publish the pre-release to PsGallery.
+5. Finish release using git-flow.
+6. Check if tags are not pushed to github.
+7. Check if the release branch is deleted on github.
+8. Create the release on github.